 For CDs with terms over 12 months up to 60 months, the penalty is an amount equal to 180 days interest on the amount withdrawn, at the simple interest rate applicable to the Time Deposit, regardless of whether the funds withdrawn have remained on deposit for more or less than the 180 days.

-Amerant has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 3.14% (excellent) based on September 30, 2019 data.
-Amerant has an excellent capitalization level (11.95%), the result of holding $7.85 billion in assets with $938.6 million in equity.
+Amerant has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 3.85% (excellent) based on June 30, 2022 data.
+In the past year, Amerant has increased its total non-brokered deposits by $725.36 million, an excellent annual growth rate of 13.98%.
 Please refer to our financial overview of Amerant (FDIC Certificate # 22953) for more details.

-Currently Florida’s sixth largest bank, Amerant was founded in 1979 as The Gold Coast National Bank.
+Currently the seventh largest bank headquartered in Florida, Amerant was founded in 1979 as The Gold Coast National Bank.
 After being acquired by Mercantil in 1987, the Bank rebranded as Commercebank, National Association.
 Two Florida banks were acquired in 1990, growing the market area and increasing assets to nearly $200 million.
 Commercebank established a footprint to Houston in 2002, acquired the Houston-based First Texoma Bank in 2005, and rebranded as Mercantil Commercebank in 2007.
 As its 40th anniversary approached, the Bank “launched a new face” and became Amerant.

 When compared to similar length-of-term CDs tracked by DepositAccounts.com that are available within the Florida and Texas market area and have minimum deposit requirements of $10k or less, only one bank has a higher rate than currently offered on the Amerant 15-Month Promotional CD.
 The following table compares the 15-Month Promotional CD to the two highest-rate CDs from other banks and the two highest-rate CDs from credit unions.